Utah Hang Gliding & Paragliding Association

 About the Utah XC League

 The XC League is a cross-country competition where pilots are scored on out-and-back (flat/free triangle) and FAI triangle flights.
 Rather than awarding pilots based on pure distance, the XC League seeks to inspire new aesthetic routes.
 Flights are completed at each pilot's leisure—this is not a race-to-goal competition.
+In the past few years, the XC League has scored only a competitor's top three triangle flights.
+This year (2026) we are increasing the number of scored flights to six.
+Additionally, we are allowing for the submission/scoring of some straight distance flights as well under the following guidelines:

 What is a Flat/Free Triangle?

 A flat triangle is an out-and-back flight in which the distance between start and finish point (i.e., the closing distance) is less than 20% of the entire distance as given by the three turn points (start, turnpoint and finish).
-For a closer look see the XC Contest Rules here.
+For a closer look, see the XC Contest Rules here.

 What is an FAI Triangle?